bateau84/openttd/README.md

 Its set up to not load any games by default (new game) and it can be run without mounting a .openttd folder.
 However, if you want to load your savegames, mounting a .openttd folder is required.

-Set
+loadgame has 4 "modes". true, false, last-autosave and exit.

-    -e "loadgame=exit"
+By setting `-e loadgame=true` you allso need to supply the name of the savegame by passing `-e savegame=<your-save-game>`.

-to enable loading of save/autosave/exit.sav.
+With `-e loadgame=last-autosave` it will take the last (by timestamp) file created in autosave folder and load it.
-For Openttd to save on exit you need to set "autosave_on_exit = true" in your openttd.cfg file under the [gui] section.
+With `-e loadgame=exit` it will load the game in autosave called exit.sav. to enable Openttd to save on exit you need to set "autosave_on_exit = true" in your openttd.cfg file under the [gui] section.

-Set UID og GID of user in container to be the same as your user outside with seting env PUID and PGID.
+Set UID and GID of user in container to be the same as your user outside with seting env PUID and PGID.
 For example

     -e PUID=1001 -e PGID=1000

 For other save games use

-    -e "loadgame=true" -e "savename=your/save/game.sav"
+    -e "loadgame=true" -e "savegame=your/save/game.sav"

 Config files is located under /home/openttd/.openttd.
 To mount up your .openttd folder use